ZhangXu0963/NPC/README.md

 ```

 **For training CLIP**

 Thanks to this [project](https://github.com/leolee99/CLIP_ITM) for providing a basic fine-tuning framework of CLIP.
 We have improved the code of the data loading process and the model evaluation.
-You can fine-tuning the CLIP via the following command.
+You can fine-tune the CLIP via the following command.
 ```bash
 python main_CLIP.py --batch_size 256 --epochs 5 --lr 5e-7 --vision_model ViT-B/32 --noise_ratio ${NOISE RATIO} --dataset_root ${YOUR PATH} --dataset coco --checkpoint_path ${YOUR PATH}
 ```